 There are several certified B Corps throughout Michigan.
 These companies are providing high-quality jobs, working to reduce their negative impact on the environment, and raising the bar for how we do business.
 B Corps have demonstrated greater revenue growth when compared to public firms of similar size between 2006 and 2011.
 They were 63% more likely to survive the 2008 recession than companies not certified, and since the 2008 recession, B Corps have shown an annual survival rate of 90-99% compared to the 69% average of US small businesses.

-Learn more about the B Corporation process by accessing The Small Business Guide to B Corporations in Michigan, developed by Good for Michigan and the Michigan Small Business Development Center, and viewing the webinar below.
+Check out the B Corporation process by accessing The Small Business Guide to B Corporations in Michigan, developed by Good for Michigan and the Michigan Small Business Development Center, and viewing the webinar below.